Agricultural Biosciences (Master of Science)

 What is this study program about?

-The M.Sc.
-Agricultural Biosciences is shaped by the vision of the TUM School of Life Sciences and offers you a fundamental mechanistic understanding of biological processes underlying agricultural crop and livestock production, combined with expertise in handling data-rich challenges and quantitative data analysis.
+In line with the vision of the TUM School of Life Sciences, the M.Sc.
+Agricultural Biosciences provides you a fundamental mechanistic understanding of biological processes on which the production of agricultural and horticultural crops and livestock is based – always combined with expertise in handling data-rich challenges and quantitative data analysis.

 During the first and second semesters, you will complete five compulsory modules: